plcrodrigues/TVPDC/README.md

 In *source* you will find all the .m files necessary for the MVAR and PDC estimations.
 Note that they were not written with a very broad public in mind, so comments may be missing in some important places.
 Nevertheless, things work quite fine for generating the results in the folder *examples*.
 In fact, the examples in this folder were chosen as to reproduce important demonstrations in papers from the literature of PDC and also from my two conference papers.
 The *etc* folder has some miscelanea, like .tex files for generating diagrams among other things.

+Apart from the codes and examples, I also included two `.pdf` files which are my two conference papers for the IEEE EMBC 2015 and 2016.

 ---
 #### References